 6. There’s a delay between the alarm being set off and the security company being notified.

 Fact: While it is possible for authorities to make it to your home in time to catch the intruders, home security isn’t just about catching criminals in the act.
 It’s also about minimizing losses and damage to your home.
-Burglars often target homes without home security systems; in fact, homes without security systems are 300 percent more likely to be burglarized, according to the National Council for Home Safety and Security.
+Burglars often target homes without home security systems; in fact, homes without security systems are 300% more likely to be burglarized, according to the National Council for Home Safety and Security.
 Depending on the service, the homeowner can arrange the system to immediately notify police.

 7. I live in a safe neighborhood.

 Fact: Burglars usually live within 2 miles of the homes they’re targeting, so it’s easy for them to pick up on schedules of fellow residents.
-Then they can break in when folks go on vacation.

 8. My neighbors will look out for anything suspicious.

-Fact: While it is a good idea to ask for your neighbors’ help in watching your home while you’re away, your fellow neighbors can watch your home for only so many hours a day.
+Fact: While it is a good idea to ask for your neighbors’ help in watching your home while you’re away, your neighbors can watch your home for only so many hours a day.
 It’s great as an added precaution, but having a security system that can monitor your home at all times is even better.